-This policy applies to all marketable securities asset classes and for the total marketable securities asset class portfolio and requires Staff to measure and monitor the active risk incurred within each relevant portfolio.
+This policy applies to all marketable securities asset classes and for the total marketable securities asset classes portfolio and requires Staff to measure and monitor the active risk incurred within each relevant portfolio.
 While the Board recognizes that its risk tolerance is captured, to a significant extent, through the asset allocation policy, it also recognizes that active risk needs to be measured, monitored and controlled.
 As such, it is the Board's policy to incur no more active risk within the marketable securities asset classes and total marketable securities portfolios according to the following limits (to be measured over a three-year period):

-Active Risk Maximum
+Portfolio Active Risk Maximum

-225 basis points
+Global Equity 225 basis points

-100 basis points
+Fixed Income 100 basis points

-150 basis points
+Total Marketable Securities 150 basis points

-The above limits are intended to be maximums, with the specific levels of active risk to be determined by Staff's outlook for investment opportunities.
+These limits are intended to be maximums, with the specific levels of active risk to be determined by Staff's outlook for investment opportunities.